kyverno/website/content/en/docs/Introduction/admission-controllers.md

 ## Admission Controllers (Kubernetes v1.28)

-These are a list of admission controllers that are enabled by default in the Kubernetes v1.28
+Following is a list of admission controllers enabled by default in the Kubernetes v1.28

 | Admission Controllers | Description |
 | --- | --- | --- |